asuhub/get-to-know-xo/README.md

 ### About the app

 codeChallenge by Stephanie Manwaring is built using the NERDS stack (Node.js, Express, React, Database-Sequelize).
+It uses HTML5, CSS3, and Sass.

 It is a responsive deskop application.